Principal Investigator:

 Amritha Janardanan (Amritha.Janardanan at ed.ac.uk)

-Amritha finished her undergraduate and master studies in electronics and microelectronics at IIT and PESIT in Bangalore and her PhD at University of Manchester working on physics of graphene.
-She is currently working on electrical detection of bacterial flagellar motor and improving our microbioreactors for automated cell culturing
+Amritha finished her undergraduate and master studies in electronics and microelectronics at IIT and PESIT in Bangalore and her PhD at the University of Manchester working on the physics of graphene.
+She is currently working on the electrical detection of the bacterial flagellar motor and for biosensing purposes

 James Flewellen (James.Flewellen at ed.ac.uk)